vele616/monorepo/packages/company/website/content/blog/the-dom-exercises.md

 updatedAt: 1619463600
 blog: true
 author: lukaucur
 abstract: "It's really hard to test your programming knowledge after you have completed a tutorial or a lecture.
-We have prepared some exercises to help out the beginner devs to solidify their understanding of the DOM.
+We have prepared some exercises to help out beginner devs to solidify their understanding of the DOM.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution."
 ---

 It's really hard to test your programming knowledge after you have completed a tutorial or some lecture.
 We have prepared some exercises to help out the beginner devs to solidify their understanding of **the DOM**.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution.

-If you need some additional help, you can check out our [The DOM video](https://youtu.be/TWV2qERCPG4) from **#lockdown learning** series or contact the author of the article directly.
+If you need some additional help, you can check out our [The DOM video](https://youtu.be/TWV2qERCPG4) from the **#lockdown learning** series or contact the author of the article directly.

 <br />
 <hr />
 <br />

 The DOM or the Document Object Model of the page is created after the web page is loaded.
-It's constructed as a tree of objects, and with it JavaScript can access and change all the elements of an HTML document.
+It's constructed as a tree of objects, and with it, JavaScript can access and change all the elements of an HTML document.

 <br/>
 <br/>